One family, 9 dogs and the story of love

 I am not sure why but we seem to be the family that takes in dogs.
 We ended up with Dooley because the previous owners were unable to care for him the way he needed.
 Basically his first two years was on a rope.
 Another reminder that dogs need room to explore and need to bond with people.

 He was a mess...beautiful...but a mess.
 He was two but might as well have been a puppy.
 Stubborn.
 Nothing seemed to phase him either.
 He'd steal your sock and dared you to catch him.
 Which of course we couldn't.
 We would take him to the river and he would refuse to get back in the truck.
 Take him to the beach and he'd swim out, grab a hold of a kelp bulb and try to swim back to shore.
 Twice he gave me a heart attack.
 I could hear him whining and could see his front paws come up and out of the water, desperately trying to swim!
 Twice I went into the frigid water thinking I would save him.
-Now who is the smart one of the two?
+Now who was the smart one of the two?

 He wasn't with us that long.
 Broke his tether while we were at work and was hit by a car.
 I knew if we ever got a dog again, we were going to make sure the highway wouldn't claim her.